 Important Note: The law is always evolving.
 If you have access to a prison law library, it is a good idea to confirm that the cases and statutes cited below are still good law.
-This information sheet was updated in 11/2012.
+This information was updated in 11/2012.

 Statutes protecting disabled prisoners